OrangeTux/orangetux.nl/content/post/cars-and-can.md

 In [previous post]({{< relref "post/obd_ii_elm327_and_python.md">}}) of this series I demonstrated how to obtain live data of a car by using an OBD-II adapter.
-I was a bit disappointend about the fact that I could only read a handfull of parameters.
+I was a bit disappointed about the fact that I could only read a handful of parameters.
 Together with Wisse Hooghiem I went a step further by hooking up in the CAN network of my car.
 In this post I'll demonstrate how to interact with a car's CAN bus in Linux with help of a an Arduino Uno.

 ## CAN bus

+First, what is CAN?
 Every car contains electronic chips to control parts of the car.
 The are called Electronic Control Units (ECUs).
 I identified a few ECUs in my car from 2006.
 Modern cars have a lot more chips on board.

 To list a few of the ECUs: